request an appointment online.

 And at Children's Cancer Hospital, your child benefits from the resources and expertise of one of the nation's top cancer centers.

-Our childhood lymphoma treatment
+Childhood lymphoma treatment

 The lymph system carries fluids throughout the body, which allows lymphoma to spread easily.
 Chemotherapy can also travel throughout the body easily.
 That makes it the most common treatment for lymphoma.
-Chemotherapy can be administered in four ways:

 Treatment at MD Anderson